 A scholarly website for the study of the Italian Renaissance through the correspondence, music, and collecting of Isabella d’Este (1474-1539).
 Isabella d’Este left a legacy of over 29,000 letters which address topics ranging from art collecting and fashion to governing and diplomacy, from food and animals to health and travel.

-Medieval Family Life contains full-color images of the original medieval manuscripts that comprise the Paston, Cely, Plumpton, Stonor, and Armburgh family letter collections, along with full-text searchable transcripts from printed editions...
-The Paston Family Papers have long been a subject of both literary and historical interest.
+Medieval Family Life contains full-color images of the original medieval manuscripts with full-text searchable transcripts from printed editions.
+One collection, the Paston Family Papers, have long been a subject of both literary and historical interest.
 They are Britain's first surviving records of private correspondence, describing everyday life in East Anglia during the Wars of the Roses.
 Additionally, this resource includes four other valuable collections relating to medieval families in Essex, Oxfordshire, Yorkshire, and Warwickshire, UK, ca. 1400-90.
 There are also a variety of further resources, including family trees, an interactive map, and a wide range of visual sources.

 The DMMapp (Digitized Medieval Manuscripts App) links to more than 500 libraries in the world.
 Each one of these contains medieval manuscripts that can be browsed for free.
 The DMMapp is developed by the Sexy Codicology Team.